These Guidelines have been developed in accordance with the requirements of the following legislation:

 3.5 Where a staff member is taking medically prescribed drugs that may interfere with their work performance, they must advise their manager/supervisor.
 The manager/supervisor, in consultation with the staff member (and the staff member's medical practitioner if relevant to the particular circumstances), may make, if practicable, adjustments to the work requirements of the employee concerned.
 If this is not possible and the situation is temporary, the staff member will need to take sick leave until he or she is able to resume work safely.

-3.6 In accordance with the University's Use of Vehicles on University Business policy, vehicles are not to be driven by any person whose blood alcohol level is 0.05% or more, or who has consumed other drugs which affect their ability to drive safely.
+3.6 In accordance with the University's Driver and Vehicle Safety Procedures (PDF), vehicles are not to be driven by any person whose blood alcohol level is 0.05% or more, or who has consumed other drugs which affect their ability to drive safely.

 3.7 Staff of the Health and Counselling Services, the WHS Unit and HR Client Services will respond in a confidential manner when consulted about matters regarding alcohol and/or other drug related problems.